All first year students are highly encouraged to work with the MSE Graduate Advisor to build their first semester schedule.

 All MSE MS and PhD students must complete 30 course credit hours including three core MSE courses (9 credits), four courses within a specialized track (12 credits), and at least three breadth electives (9 credits).
 All graduate students must declare a track from the list in the coursework section by their second semester.
 All graduate students should take the three required core courses as soon as the courses are offered.
 Do not wait to take a core class as they are not offered every semester.

 Professional MS students should declare a track in consulation with the MSE Gradaute Advisor.
 The Professional MS is a coursework-only degree.

 PhD students should consult with their faculty research advisor/PI on all coursework decisions.

-Pass/fail courses do not count toward the degree.
-Audited courses do not count towards the degree and cannot be paid for through tuition remission.
+Pass/fail courses do not count toward your degree.
+Audited courses do not count towards your degree and cannot be paid for through tuition remission.

-MSEN 5000 Fundamentals of Materials Science and Engineering (Bootcamp) will be offered to new incoming PhD graduate students during the Augmester (first two weeks of August).
-It is an intensive 2-week course designed to provide students with both the techincal and soft skills to succeed in the PhD program.
-Bootcamp credits will count toward the breadth elective requirements.
+MSEN 5000 Fundamentals of Materials Science and Engineering (Bootcamp) is offered to new incoming PhD graduate students during the Augmester (first two weeks of August).
+It is an intensive 2-week course designed to provide you with both the techincal and soft skills to succeed in the PhD program.
+Bootcamp credits count toward the breadth elective requirements.

-Look up course descriptions in the course catalog: https://catalog.colorado.edu/.
+Look up course descriptions in the course catalog.
+Graduate-level courses are coded 5000+.